 After your initial consultation with Dr Kumar, you will be given a detailed itemised quote.
 This will include Dr Kumar’s fee, Anaesthetist fee, Surgical Assistant fee and the hospital fee

 We will also provide information on our in house breast reduction payment plan.

 Can private health insurance be used?

 If you are privately insured and have the appropriate symptoms then you can usually use this for breast reduction surgery in Sydney.
 Your operating theatre and hospital costs, including the post operative stay are usually covered if you have the appropriate level of cover.
 Medicare and your private insurance may also contribute to Dr Kumar’s fees.
 You can call your health fund and see if you are covered.
 The Medicare Benefits Schedule code likely to be used is 45523

 Click here for more information or to book a 3D Vectra consult.

 Meet The Expert

 As a patient of Dr Kumar, you can expect a personalised and positive experience.
+Working in harmony with you, Dr Kumar and his team strive to deliver results that surpass your expectations and do so in a safe environment.
 Along with him, his professional and caring team are there to support you on your surgical journey from your first call to well after you have recovered from your surgery.
-Working in harmony with you, Dr Kumar and his team strive to provide exceptional results that will leave you feeling proud and confident in your own skin.